 When you're finished, click on the “Preview” button.
 Read through it to make sure that you have no mistakes, that it makes sense, and that it says everything you want it to say.

-Feel free to repeat with up to ten activities.
+Feel free to repeat with up to nine other activities.

 Congratulations!
 You have now completed one of the most difficult sections of the Common App!